vishnukg/nvim/Readme.md

 3. Install treesitter for your specific language to get good syntax highlighting
 4. Manually install a formatter and a diagnostics tool(linter) for that language and update null-ls.lua with that information.
 You can find the information on available formatter and diagnostics from here -> https://github.com/jose-elias-alvarez/null-ls.nvim/tree/main/lua/null-ls/builtins/diagnostics
+5. We need to install rg and gnu-sed for nvim spectre to work.

 Auto completions is handled by nvim cmp.
 It has the rules on how the variables/functions/methods appear in the drop down menu.